rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 ## Hyperparameters

 Hyperparameters in a **Convolutional Neural Network (CNN)** are the parameters that are set before training and are not updated during the training process.
-They are crucial because they directly influence the performance of the model, its learning speed, and its ability to generalize to unseen data.
+They directly influence the accuracy of the model, its learning speed, and its ability to generalize to unseen data.

 - Learning rate
 - Number of iterations